Emergency Medical Services for Children Reauthorization Act of 2014

 The Emergency Medical Services for Children Reauthorization Act of 2014 is a bill that would amend the Public Health Service Act to reauthorize the Emergency Medical Services for Children Program through FY2019.
 The bill would authorize appropriations of about $20 million in 2015 and $101 million over the 2015-2019 period.

 The bill was introduced into the United States Senate during the 113th United States Congress.

 Background

 The Emergency Medical Services for Children (EMSC) program is a US federal government health initiative.
 It is administered by the U.S. Department of Health and Human Services’ Health Resources and Services Administration (HRSA), and the Maternal and Child Health Bureau (MCHB).
-Its aim is to reduce child and youth disability and death due to severe illness or injury by increasing awareness among health professionals, provider and planners and the general public of the special (physiological and psychological) needs of children receiving emergency medical care.
+Its aim is to reduce child and youth disability and death due to severe illness or injury by increasing awareness among health professionals, providers, and planners and the general public of the special (physiological and psychological) needs of children receiving emergency medical care.